 8. You can check the points requirement for different hotels via Awardmapper tool

-9. Check EVreward website, that compares different shopping portal payouts.
+9. Check Cashbackmonitor website that compares different shopping portal payouts.
 Always make sure you get miles, points or cash back when making purchases.
 You should also be on a lookout for pre-approved credit card offers from various banks, which can sometimes be higher than public offers.

 10. Probably obvious, but always collect miles and points by signing up for loyalty programs.
 Even if it’s a small amount now, someday it can make a difference between getting an award ticket and not getting it.

 Well, I think this is it for now.
-Check out my page “Best credit card deals for family” to see specific bonus recommendations.
+Check out our Hot Deals page to see specific bonus recommendations.
 Also, miles and points are great, but sometimes it makes sense to just book tickets or hotels by paying cash.
 I have put a list together featuring some helpful websites HERE

 Don’t hesitate to send me an email to email@example.com if you have any additional questions.